 Please note that whoever adds an element to your format, licences that element back to you so that you have the right to exploit the format in its entirety.

 You should also consider extending in to other markets by developing format-related spin-offs such as mobile phone based applications and board games which in turn assist in reinforcing your format’s presence.
-It will also reduce the danger of your format appearing as (for example) an IPhone App produced by a third party; something that happened to one of our clients until with our assistance the infringer was persuaded to desist.
+It will also reduce the danger of your format appearing as (for example) an iPhone App produced by a third party; something that happened to one of our clients until, with our assistance, the infringer was persuaded to desist.

 - Network it

-As well as providing valuable feedback, viral marketing by the use of social networking sites can be a valuable way increasing the profile of, and goodwill in, your format (which in turn, will assist establishing one of the constituent elements in an action for passing-off).
+As well as providing valuable feedback, marketing by the use of social networking sites can be a valuable way to increase the profile of, and goodwill in, your format (which in turn, will assist establishing one of the constituent elements in an action for passing-off).
 Negative feedback from “fans” on a copycat format may not only ultimately contribute to an imitator’s failure, but is also useful in establishing damage to your format by an imitation in the event that legal proceedings ensue.
-However, ensure that marketing of your format only takes place once it has been broadcasted, as disclosure before that stage is likely to lead to a loss of any confidentiality you may have had in it (see Keep it Confidential above).
+However, ensure that marketing of your format only takes place once it has been broadcast, as disclosure before that stage is likely to lead to a loss of any confidentiality you may have had in it (see Keep it Confidential above).